I’ve been culling the shelves in my old house this summer.

 Some had too many memories to let go.

-Oh, and I still have eight hard cover Solzhenitsyns.
+Oh, and I still have eight hardcover copies of Solzhenitsyn.

-I just can’t bring myself to giving away literature I’m not sure would be published again.
+I just can’t bring myself to give away literature that I’m not sure would be published again.

 My OED went to Leah, a recent college graduate with a degree in English Literature–the one person I knew who would love it.